dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

 Once the transaction has at least one confirmation, which can take a few minutes, you'll be able to see it in your canister's balance.

-## Step 4: Checking Your Bitcoin Balance
+## Step 4: Checking your Bitcoin balance

 You can check a Bitcoin address's balance by using the `get_balance` endpoint on your canister.